Kaifeng Parachute Tower

-The Kaifeng Parachute Tower is situated to the south of Ganheyan Village in Nanjiao Township, Yuwantai District, Kaifeng City, Henan Province, encompassing approximately 66,667 square meters.The Kaifeng Parachute Tower was constructed and became operational in June 1956.
+The Kaifeng Parachute Tower is situated to the south of Ganheyan Village in Nanjiao Township, Yuwangtai District, Kaifeng City, Henan Province, encompassing approximately 66,667 square meters.The Kaifeng Parachute Tower was constructed and became operational in June 1956.
 In October 2019, the Kaifeng Parachute Tower was included in the eighth batch of Major cultural heritage sites under national-level protection.

 Fabrication and Application

 Construction of the Kaifeng Parachute Tower commenced in September 1955 and concluded in June 1956.In the 1980s, the modernization of aerial armaments led to the cancellation of parachute jumping events in sports competitions, resulting in the gradual obsolescence of the Kaifeng Parachute Tower retired from the historical arena.
 In October 2019, the Kaifeng Parachute Tower was included in the eighth batch of Major cultural heritage sites under national-level protection.
 A nearby primary school was once named after the tower, named "San Ta Primary School", which was closed on August 29, 2024.